IDAES/idaes-ext/README.md

 This repository hosts IDAES binary extensions.
 These extensions include solvers and function libraries.
 These binary extensions are intended for use with the IDAES Process Modeling Framework https://github.com/IDAES/idaes-pse.

+## Testing

+Latest binary test results are [here](test_status.md).
+The results are just for the latest testing release.
+All othere released binaries were tested and work with the corresonding IDEAS-PSE release.

 ## Getting Extensions

 If you have the IDAES framework installed, you can get the extensions by running the following command: